New Jersey university to host Bruce Springsteen's archives

-The 67-year-old Garden State-born rocker spoke at the school in West Long Branch Tuesday night as part of an “intimate conversation” moderated by Grammy Museum Executive Director Bob Santelli.
+WEST LONG BRANCH, N.J.
+(AP) — A university in Bruce Springsteen’s native New Jersey will become home to the rocker’s personal collection of written works, artifacts, photographs and other memorabilia from his decades-long career.

-Among the topics Springsteen touched on were his youth as a bar band singer on the Jersey shore, writing his classic album “Born To Run” and the importance of political activism in music moving forward.
+The Bruce Springsteen Archives and Center for American Music at Monmouth University will curate the works, Springsteen and the university announced during a Tuesday event where he was interviewed about his career.

-Monmouth officials also announced that the university will be home to Springsteen’s archives.
-A forthcoming exhibit will feature Springsteen’s personal collection of written works, photographs and other memorabilia from his career.
+The university, in West Long Branch, has been the home of the Bruce Springsteen Special Collection since 2011.
+The new archive will promote and preserve the legacy of Springsteen as well as other music icons, including Frank Sinatra and Woody Guthrie.

 Most Read Stories